Tanz0rz/haxe-fmod/README.md

 ## Generating Constants From Your Banks

 The [export script](https://github.com/Tanz0rz/haxe-fmod/blob/master/fmod-scripts/ExportHaxeConstants.js) turns every event, bus, VCA, snapshot, and parameter in your FMOD Studio project into a Haxe constant.
 Once installed, `Ctrl+B` in FMOD Studio writes the constants to your project and builds your banks in one step.
-Your Haxe code and your FMOD Studio project stay in sync, and a renamed event fails at compile time.

 ![Haxe Constants Demo](https://raw.githubusercontent.com/Tanz0rz/haxe-fmod/master/.github/fmod_constants.gif)